-The Defense Information Systems Agency (DISA), a Combat Support Agency, provides, operates, and assures command and control, information-sharing capabilities, and a globally accessible enterprise information infrastructure in direct support of joint warfighters, national-level leaders, and other mission and coalition partners across the full spectrum of operations.
+The accompanying financial statements include the results of operations of the Defense Information Systems Agency (DISA), a Combat Support Agency within the Department of Defense.
+DISA provides, operates, and assures command and control, information-sharing capabilities, and a globally accessible enterprise information infrastructure in direct support to joint warfighters, national level leaders, and other mission and coalition partners across the full spectrum of operations, provided from cost-effective infrastructure and computing.

 The history of DISA is traceable to the Defense Reorganization Act of 1958, which authorized the creation of a joint military communications network to be formed by consolidation of the communications facilities of the Military Departments.
 This would ultimately lead to the formation of the Defense Communications Agency (DCA).
 Over the next several years, DCA expanded its mission and underwent a number of mergers with other agencies to enhance the interoperability of command, control, and communications (C3).
 On June 25, 1991, DCA was renamed DISA to reflect its expanded role in implementing the Department of Defense's (DoD) information initiatives, and to clearly identify DISA as a combat support agency.
 Currently, DISA is the premier Information Technology Combat Support Agency that provides and assures command, control, communications, computing, intelligence, surveillance, and reconnaissance (C4ISR) to the warfighter, and delivers enterprise services and data at the user point of need.
 In addition, with the standup of the new Joint Force Headquarters-DoD Information Network (JFHQ-DoDIN) organization on January 15, 2015, DISA now serves as the joint operational arm of defense cyberspace operations for the DoD.
 The JFHQ-DoDIN exercises command and control of DoDIN operations and defensive cyber operations-internal defense measures globally in order to synchronize the protection of DoD component capabilities and to enable power projection and freedom of action across all warfighting domains.
 The DISA operates under the direction, authority, and control of the DoD Chief Information Officer (CIO) who reports directly to the Secretary of Defense.